Calle Del Torno 39-29 Barrio San Diego, Cartagena, Colombia

 Managed by the French chain Sofitel, the 122-room Santa Clara is a high-end luxury hotel with all the expected amenities, dramatic lobby (lit in reds and golds), famous guests, and the assignation of a personal butler and guide to each party.
 (Mine seemed disappointed that my most exciting request was to fetch ice.)
 But it's hardly just another upscale chain hotel, even one tagged with the "Legend" designation from Sofitel.
 The building retains its place in Cartagena's storied literary and socio-political history; think Spanish settlers, gold traders, pirates, drug smugglers, and one of Latin America's best-known authors.
 Most recently, a tourists' resurgence in the years since UNESCO declared the city a world heritage site has made this hotel the jewel within the tourism jewel city for Colombia.

 The feeling is that one is experiencing life as it was 300 years ago, albeit with better sheets and towels.
 The inflow of dignitaries and royalty, plus the pampering and tranquility, make the Hotel Santa Clara Sofitel one of the coolest places to hang out in all of Latin America.
 And despite plenty of recent competition, it's still regarded as Colombia's finest five-star hotel.

-Nobel prize winning author Gabriel Garcia-Marquez lives on next door, an act of sentiment as much as an appreciation for prime location.
+Nobel prize winning author Gabriel Garcia-Marquez lived next door in his late years, an act of sentiment as much as an appreciation for prime location.
 In the 1950s, while working as a news writer, Garcia-Marquez reported that excavators had uncovered a young woman's crypt in the former monastery.
 Her hair, coppery red and 30 feet long, had continued to grow in the decades after her death.
 He wrote a novel about it, and it helped land him on the map as one of the world's greatest living writers.
-When he's in town, he hangs out in the hotel's El Coro Lounge Bar, directly across from his house, drinking mojitos with Cuban rum.
+When he was in town sometimes hung out in the hotel's El Coro Lounge Bar, drinking mojitos with Cuban rum.
 The woman's crypt once rested just below his usual seat.